RESEARCH AND DEVELOPMENT

-Results are relevant for better understanding spatially varying observations, for constraining uncertainties and for characterizing the spatial variability in ground motion fields.
+Results are relevant for better understanding the spatial variability of observations, for constraining uncertainties and for characterizing the spatial variability in ground motion fields.
 Importantly, the chosen project approach has shown convincingly that advanced 3D physics-based numerical approaches to characterize earthquake ground motion are feasible and can be a diagnostic tool to understand the relevance of specific geologic conditions.

-Finally, the project developed recommendations for the evolution/improvement of the GM component of the hazard and risk model.
+Finally, the project led to recommendations for the evolution/improvement of the GM component of the hazard and risk model.

 Methods and tools innovations for seismic risk assessment

 Project partners: Geodynamique & Structure, EDF R&D, GEM